Nick-Milliken/Nick-Milliken.github.io/index.md

 _________________________________________________________________________________________________________________________________________________________________________________
 <br><br>
-<a href="Legal_Workflow.xlsm">Excel Freelance Project</a>
+<a href="images/Screenshot (33).png">Excel Freelance Project</a>
 <br><br>
 - Problem: Client wanted a Master Table or Dashboard to track employee tasks.
 Furthermore, the client wanted a sheet for each employee that would be populated with their specific tasks as well as a table of tasks completed within the last week.

 - Solution: Created a Master Table with all employee's and tasks.
 There was no data given so five dummies were created.
 A sheet for each of the five dummies was created with the requested information.
 Macros were utilized to filter data on date and auto-updates enabled.
 As a back up short cut keys were created to update employee sheets from the Master Table.
+I also included a tutorial on how to create a new employee tab should they need more in the future.
+<br><br>
+<a href="Legal_Workflow.xlsm">You can find a copy of the file here.</a>
 <br><br>
 _________________________________________________________________________________________________________________________________________________________________________________
 ### Personal Projects